vocalmajority/support/index.markdown

-## Supporting Black- and Minority-Owned Businesses
+## Supporting Black- and Minority-Owned Businesses Impacted by Protests

 * If you would like to help support black businesses in Minnesota most-impacted, please donate to the <a href="https://abepmpls.org/pimento-relief-fund">Pimento Relief Fund</a>.